xiangxiangzhuyi/Cardiologists-like-computer-aided-interpretation-framework/README.md

 normal (Normal.npy)

-## 3. We selected five raw CSV format samples for each of the 17 arrhythmia categories and the normal category in the folder "csv file".
+## 3. We selected five raw CSV format samples for each of the 17 arrhythmia categories and the normal category in the folder "raw csv".